-Waters off Maine in midst of record year for warmth
+Waters off New England in midst of record year for warmth

 The day of Aug.
 8 of this year was the second warmest day in recorded history in the gulf, and there were other sustained stretches this summer that were a few degrees higher than the average from 1982 to 2011, Pershing said.
 He characterized this year as “especially warm” even for a body of water that he and other scientists previously identified as warming faster than 99 percent of the global ocean.

 “We’re seeing really unusual conditions all over the planet this year.
-Wildfires and heatwaves.
+Wildfires and heat waves.
 Unusual conditions.
 The Gulf of Maine is part of that story,” Pershing said.

 The Gulf of Maine is a body of water that resembles a dent in the coastal Northeast, and it touches Maine, New Hampshire, Massachusetts and Atlantic Canada.
 It’s the nerve center of the U.S. lobster fishing industry, an important feeding ground for rare North Atlantic right whales and a piece of ocean that has attracted much attention in recent years because of its rapid warming.